DokterW/shOTPad/README.md

 Passing on a pad to your contact is best done in person, preferably on an encrypted thumb drive.
 Your second choice would be online through any encrypted channel, such as encrypted email.

+### Install and Upgrade

+Go to the path where you want to install it.

+If you run *install_shotpad.sh* in /home/USER/ it will be installed to /home/USER/shOTPad

+`wget -q -N --show-progress https://raw.githubusercontent.com/DokterW/shOTPad/master/install_shotpad.sh`

+`chmod +x install_shotpad.sh`

+`./install_shotpad.sh`

 ### How the one-time pads work

 Keep in mind that one pad is for you, and one is for your contact.